 - Achieve Mental Health: 814 Railroad St., Iowa Falls, 641-648-4010.

 - Behavior Health Services: 322 ½ College Ave., Iowa Falls, 641-648-6491.

-ECC’s Response Team will make available a member to serve as an informal support for both an alleged victim and an accused individual to help each party navigate through the student conduct process.
+ECC’s Title IX Coordinator will insure informal support to both an alleged victim and an accused individual to help each party navigate through the student conduct process.
 A student who desires that details of the incident be kept confidential may speak with individuals who meet the professional counselor/pastoral exemption under the Clery Act (mental health counselors) and who thus may not be obligated to report crimes they have learned about.
 Additionally, students may speak to off-campus rape crisis resources who may maintain confidentiality and/or clergy or chaplains off-campus.
 The College will protect the confidentiality of alleged victims and will not include identifying information about them in publicly-available reports, to the extent permitted by law.
 Written notification will also be provided to students about counseling, health, mental health, victim advocacy, legal assistance and other support services for alleged victims, both on-campus and in the community.